ubccr/ccrdocs/pages/cloud/using.md

 !!!
 Danger "Do not open unecessary ports"
-    You should only open the **bare minimum** ports open and to the **smallest range** of IP addresses needed.
+    You should only open the **bare minimum** ports and to the **smallest range** of IP addresses needed.
 The more ports that are open the more susceptible your instance is to compromise.
 CCR will shut down insecure instances.